rabume/cfml-app-template/README.md

 | `make migrate` | Run database migrations (fresh)   |
 | `make seed`    | Run database seeds                |
 | `make watch`   | Watch for file changes            |

+## ⛏️ Deployment

+You can find the deployment configuration in the `/deploy` directory.
+Right now I use a `makefile` to automate the deployment process.
+This is optional and can be replaced.
+The `prod.env.example` contains the environment variables for the production environment.
+Instead of using a `.env` file, you can also set the environment variables directly on your server.

+-   `make deploy` -> Deploy the application and runs the migrations